nan-af/nan-af.github.io/CV.md

 ### Trainee MFR at LUMS EMS
 September - December 2017

-I participated in a semester-long MFR (Medical First Responder) course held by LUMS EMS (Emergency Medical Services) in my first semester, where I learnt and practised the appropriate First Aid procedures for several different types of mild to severe medical emergencies.
+I participated in a semester-long MFR (Medical First Responder) training course held by LUMS EMS (Emergency Medical Services) in my first semester, where I learnt and practised the appropriate First Aid procedures for several different types of mild to severe medical emergencies.

 ### LAST
 2017 - Present